Sinchon Massacre

 The location of South Hwanghae Province.

 The location of Sinchon in South Hwanghae Province.

 The Sinchon Massacre was a massacre of civilians between 17 October and 7 December 1950, in or near the town of Sinchon (currently part of South Hwanghae Province, North Korea).
 North Korean sources state the massacre was committed by the U.S. military and the South Korean army and that 30,000–35,383 people were killed in Sinchon.
 South Korean sources dispute who the perpetrators were and accuse both communists (the North Korean army) and a small group of right-wing vigilantes of the killings.
 Most of the victims were anti-communist residents of Sinchon, along with a small group of pro-communist residents.
 In South Korea, it is referred to as an anti-communist uprising.
 The event took place during the second phase of the Korean War and the retreat of the North Korean government from Hwanghae Province.

+Backgrounds

+Since 1945, Kim Il-sung, supported by the Soviet Union, seized power in North Korea and rapidly emerged as the leader of the Korean left-wing factions, replacing the indigenous communist movement led by Pak Hon-yong and the moderate socialist Lyuh Woon-hyung's organization of the People's Republic of Korea.
+Even after the death of Cho Man-sik, the right-wing leader in North Korea, and the subsequent absorption of remaining right-wing supporters in the form of the Korean Social Democratic Party, the presence of influential local right-wing supporters in the northwestern region, as well as some religious groups, continued to pose a potential threat to the new regime.
+The drastic land reform in North Korea, with the frequent suppression of Christians by Soviet authorities, including the Sinuiju Incident of 1945, forced a large number of right-wing supporters and Christians to exile to the South, and fueled aggressive anti-communist sentiments among the Korean right-wing factions.

+This influenced the formation of right-wing militias in North Korea during the Korean War, called chiandae (치안대; "security force"), which welcomed the advance of South Korean troops and carried out retaliatory operations against the communists, including civilians.
+Regardless of whether the U.S. intervenes, many scholars believe that these chiandae forces constituted the majority of the right-wing camp involved in the Sinchon massacre.

+Meanwhile, it is also well-recorded that North Korean armed forces carried out massacres across the country in their occupied territories, against anti-communist civilians, defectors, landowners, Christians, and individuals who collaborated with the authorities during South Korean rule, sometimes under the pretext of execution by "people's courts".
+These massacres, usually carried out systematically under the orders of the Workers' Party, often occurred particularly during the North Korean military's retreats; which contributed to obscuring the leading forces behind the coetaneous mass killing in Sinchon.